The Contributory Professional Retirement Savings Plan (CPRSP) provides funds to physicians for their retirement. CPRSP has two components:

 The CPRSP benefit can be reimbursed to you for contributions you make to:

-• your personal or spousal RRSP account where you are the registered contributor
+• your personal or spousal RRSP account where you are the registered contributor, and/or

-• your corporation for your corporation’s contributions to an IPP (Individual Pension Plan).
+• your corporation's IPP (Individual Pension Plan) or (NEW) RPP (Registered Pension Plan).

 How CPRSP is calculated